fliptanedo/FlipWebsite2022/README.md

 The `$use_cols` flag is used to print the damn left column.
 This is stupid.
 I could override the `parse_block.html` file.
 However, that's another layer of tweaking the original code that I would rather not get into.

 Instead, I'll make a new template file for sections.
 It is straightforward to copy the relevant code from `parse_block.html` into a copy of `markdown.html`.

+#### flipportfolio widget

+I think the portfolio widget was updated, so I hacked together a `./layouts/partials/blocks/flipportfolio.html` widget using the older style.

+#### contact widget

+Copy over edits.

 #### Tips